aalbertt91/for-tst/README.md

 After execution, check the financial_data.db SQLite database to verify that stock market data has been successfully inserted.

 Why This Is Valuable for a Hedge Fund
-This project is valuable for a Hedge Fund because it automates the retrieval of historical market data and ensures its integrity within a structured database for analysis and reporting.
+This project is valuable for a Hedge Fund because it retrieves historical stock market data from Yahoo Finance and stores them in a SQLite database for analysis and reporting.
+It also generates basic financial summaries for selected stocks, such as daily price changes, average closing prices, and volatility metrics.

-By generating automated financial summaries (volatility, price changes, and averages), it provides immediate insights into market trends, reduces human error in data handling, and establishes a reliable foundation for more complex financial modeling and algorithmic trading strategies.